apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Property Name                                     Default                           Description
 ================================================  ================================  ========================================================
 **type**                                          --                                The component type name, needs to be ``org.flume.channels.redis.RedisChannel``
-**server.type**                                   single                              Specify the type of redis, now we support single, sentinel and cluster.
+**server.type**                                   single                              Specify the type of Redis, now we support single, sentinel and cluster.
 Default value is single server mode. single.server                                     --                                 A Single Redis server used by the channel.
 It will work with "single" server type. sentinel.servers                                  --                                 Sentinel Redis servers used by the channel.
 It will work with "sentinel" server type.
 Use commas to separate different node. sentinel.master.name                              --                                 Sentinel Redis master name.
 It will work with "sentinel" server type. cluster.servers                                   --                                 Cluster Redis servers used by the channel.
 It will work with "cluster" server type.
-Use commas to separate different node. cluster.max.attemp                                1                                   Amount times to retry to access redis cluster.
+Use commas to separate different node. cluster.max.attemp                                1                                   Amount times to retry to access Redis cluster.
 **key**                                           --                                Since we use list to store events, you must specify a name of list.
-The list can be not exist in redis server. password                                          --                                The password of redis. redis.timout                                      5000                                Amount of time (in milliseconds) to wait to connect redis. redis.max.total                                   500 Max total number connections of redis pool. redis.max.idle                                    300                                Max idle number connections of redis pool. redis.min.idle                                    10                                Min idle number connections of redis pools.
+The list can be not exist in Redis server. password                                          --                                The password of Redis. redis.timout                                      5000                                Amount of time (in milliseconds) to wait to connect Redis. redis.max.total                                   500 Max total number connections of Redis pool. redis.max.idle                                    300                                Max idle number connections of Redis pool. redis.min.idle                                    10                                Min idle number connections of Redis pools.
-redis.max.wait.millis                             60000                               Amount of time(in milliseconds) to get a connection from redis pool. redis.test.on.borrow                              true                                If test when get a connection from redis pool.
+redis.max.wait.millis                             60000                               Amount of time(in milliseconds) to get a connection from Redis pool. redis.test.on.borrow                              true                                If test when get a connection from Redis pool.
 Recommond let it be true in case the connection lost.
-redis.test.on.return                              true                                If test when give a connection back to redis pool. redis.test.while.idle                             true                                If test while connection in redis pool.
+redis.test.on.return                              true                                If test when give a connection back to Redis pool. redis.test.while.idle                             true                                If test while connection in Redis pool.
 Recommond let it be true in case the connection lost.
 ================================================  ================================  ========================================================